rscopes/react-scopes/readme.md

 Well there always multiple way of doing something.<br/>

 Here some case where i use RS :
+- If you need dedicated contexts & stores for React components, while inheriting theirs parents contexts & stores
-- If you have multiple, interdependent processing step following multiple data source
+- If you have live update multiple, interdependent processing steps, resulting in multiple views
 - If you're app require some processing steps to be run on the server or in webworker
-- If you need dedicated contexts & stores for React components, while inheriting theirs parents context & stores
 - etc...

 ### Related packages